 Thomas’s legacy is somewhat coloured by the comments attributed to him during the period of the ‘Famine’, and as an American Consul.
 Relaying to his masters, intelligence of the commercial opportunities that presented during this historic disaster.

-Joseph Wilson was a member and Chairman of the Ouzel Galley Society from 1792 Possibly earlier as per Cullen).
+Joseph Wilson was a member and Chairman of the Ouzel Galley Society from 1792, and possibly earlier as per Cullen).

-Wilson was obviously aware of the proclaimed origins the Ouzel Galley Society, and its reported relationship with a ship that had got into ‘difficulty’ in Dublin Port.
-So, why did he name his ship after his Club?
+Wilson was obviously aware of the proclaimed origins of the Ouzel Galley Society and its reported relationship with a ship that had got into ‘difficulty’ in Dublin Port.
+So, why did he name his ship after his ‘Club’?
 Or was it that, he named his own ship after the original Ouzel Galley?

 The Wilson story is one of those true and fascinating epics, and worthy of further study and publication.

 *Brooke bought Coolock House from Catherine McCauley of Sisters of Mercy and Mercy House in Baggot Street, in 1828, for £1000 pounds.

 The reader will have realised by now, that much hinges on Kingston and his novel – ‘The Missing Ship’.
 It is now time to examine Kingston’s connection with the Society, and the ‘story’.

 William Henry Giles Kingston was born in London in 1814.
 His father was in the wine business in Portugal and he lived there for a number of years, and even entered into the family trade.
 Not happy, he pursued a career in writing and produced a prolific number, of what are described as, ‘boys’ adventure stories’.
 His connection with Dublin and the Ouzel Galley Society, in this respect, is not immediately obvious.